THEFT AND PROPERTY CRIMES

-- Criminal mischief is defined as the damage to another person’s property.
+Criminal mischief is defined as damage to another person’s property.

-- Robbery is theft plus threatening to cause or causing bodily injury to another.
+Robbery is theft plus threatening to cause or cause bodily injury to another.

-- Aggravated robbery is crime committed with a deadly weapon, of a person above 65 yrs, or of a disabled person, unable to defend themself.
+Aggravated robbery is a crime committed with a deadly weapon, by a person above 65 yrs, or a disabled person, unable to defend themself.

-- Tampering is the altering, removing or obliterating certain types of property.
+Tampering is the altering, removing, or obliterating of certain types of property.

 At Zuniga Law Offices, we can evaluate the multiple factors surrounding your charges and